KingScooty/actions-yarn-cy/README.md

-# GitHub Action for Yarn
+# GitHub Action for Yarn + Cypress

 This Action for [yarn](https://yarnpkg.com/en/) enables arbitrary actions with the `yarn` command-line client, including testing packages and publishing to a registry.